 “I am 24 years old and he was in power for all of my life,” said Tomasz Ceglinski.
 “Every year, we saw changes in the city: investments, new roads, shopping centres and cultural institutions all thanks to him.
 It’s my duty to be here.”

 The mayor’s 27-year-old attacker, who reportedly has a history of mental illness, had previously been sentenced to more than five years in jail for armed robbery.

-For many Poles however, the mayor's murder was fuelled by online hate speech and toxic divisions between the main political parties.
+For many Poles however, the mayor’s murder was fueled by online hate speech and toxic divisions between the main political parties.